SuperOfficeDocs/superoffice-docs/user-guide/en/forms/examples.md

 1. In the **Double opt-in** category, select **Enable double opt-in**.

-1. In the **Message** tab, enter the text to display after the form has been submitted.
+1. In the **Message** tab, enter the text to display after the form is submitted.
 This message should inform the customer that they will receive an email confirmation.
 Click **Show/hide toolbar** ![icon][img3] to display formatting options for the text.

     <details><summary>Example</summmary>
     We will now send an email to the address you have registered in our form.